-They will be expected to participate in public speaking, engage with current media issues and express well-supported personal views in a range of contexts.
+They will be expected to participate in public speaking,

+engage with current media issues and express well-supported personal views in a range of contexts.

-Students will develop their proficiency in language through teacher modelling, practise exercises from their set grammar text and regular workshops based on samples of their own writing.
+Students will develop their proficiency in language through teacher modelling, completion of grammar exercises and regular workshops based on samples of their own writing.

-An outline of the content descriptors for this subject can be accessed via: http://victoriancurriculum.vcaa.vic.edu.au/ overview/about
+An outline of the content descriptors for this subject can be accessed via: http://victoriancurriculum.vcaa.vic. edu.au/overview/about